birnbaum/flwr-lowcarb/thorax_disease_classification/README.md

 # Low-carbon, federated thorax disease classification
 ![Example patient x-ray images and their identified thorax diseases](./resources/xray_examples.png)
 ## Problem description
 We examine the problem of training a machine learning (ML) model for thorax disease classification on chest X-Ray images, that are collected from patients of 100 hospitals, in 14 regions, around the world.
-Since this data cannot be shared across the different entities because of data protection and bandwidth reasons (large amount of images produced by each hospital), we resolved to train our model using the framework of Federated Learning (FL) [[1]](#1).
-In essence, a Federated Learning training round consists of three steps:
+Since this data cannot be shared across the different entities because of data protection and bandwidth reasons (large amount of images produced by each hospital), we resolved to train our model using the framework of Federated Learning (FL)[[1]](#1).
+In essence, this is done in the following way:

 1. Train the same copy of a ML model on each entities's data set for a set number of iterations
 2. Send the locally updated weights to a central server and average them
-3. Send the updated model to each entity
+3. Send the updated model back to each entity

 Due to large waiting times, that may result from the heterogenity of hardware/data resources and the internet access of each client, most FL applications use a <span style="color:red">random selection</span> of clients for each training round, irrespective of their access to clean energy wrt.
 CO2 emissions.

-In our approach, we employ a smart optimization algorithm that results in a <span style="color:lightgreen">carbon-aware selection</span> of clients which reduces the Carbon emissions of the FL training to a max, without loss of client selection fairness(need to explain?) or performance.
+Including our Plugin Lowcarb into the FL training pipeline, results in a <span style="color:lightgreen">carbon-aware selection</span> of clients that significantly reduces the Carbon emissions produced during the FL training, while maintining test performance, training speed, and client fairness.
+(ToDo: Include plots of both test loss curves vs iteration, and training times)

 ## About the dataset
 ### National Institutes of Health (NIH) Chest X-Ray Dataset